rescolar/react-redux-linked-prices/README.md

 # react-redux-linked-prices

-Simple example with next features
+Simple example with next features:
+1. Item
+2. Item

 1. onClick event handling to update the state (Unlink button)
 2. onSubmit event handing to update the state
 3. Filtering to show only linked room prices in the table (roomprice.linkedPriceId>0)